Featured image of post Day 2 - Reality Check, A Simple Engine

 Well… it probably wasn’t entirely accurate to say in the first post that I wouldn’t use an engine.
 It would have been more precise to say that I wouldn’t use a complex engine, or that the engine itself wouldn’t be the priority.

-Once I actually started the project, I realized I needed something to handle the basics: window management, rendering, asset loading, and so on.
+Once I actually started the project, I realized that I needed something to handle the basics: window management, rendering, asset loading, and so on.
 Otherwise, the engine code would have ended up mixed together with the voxel code in a spaghetti mess, making it harder for anyone reading the code (or this blog) to understand what does what, and much harder to expand the project in the future.

 Therefore, I decided to write an engine as simple as possible while still being reasonably efficient and following good design practices.